 • Service and clean the furnace.
 Have your furnace inspected and cleaned by a professional, especially if you have a gas furnace.
 It’s better to find out now that you have a furnace problem rather than in the dead of winter.

 • Winterize house and pipes.
 Time to make sure that all outside pipes are wrapped.
-If a home is going to be vacant for the winter, drain the water heater, blow out pressure lines, and pour an antifreeze type solution in the toilets and drain traps.
+If a home is going to be vacant for the winter, there are a handful of critical tasks to ensure the mobile home is properly winterized.
+This includes draining the water heater, blowing out pressure lines, and pouring an antifreeze type solution in the toilets and drain traps.

 • Change the A/C filter.

-• Check decks, porches, steps.
+• Check mobile home steps, porches and decks.
 These need to be in good repair and stable for the upcoming winter months.
 Because these areas get very slick when wet or icy, consider installing an anti skid type material on them.

 • Clean carpets.
 Get ready for the holidays by cleaning your carpets.
 I prefer steam cleaning over shampooing because it leaves no residue.